harisejaz2206/challenge-1/README.md

-1. Make sure you have nodejs installed
-2. run the following commands to check the output of each of the following files: node simple.summation.js node recursive.summation.js node arithmetic.summation.js

 # Instructions for Executing Summation Scripts

 To execute the provided JavaScript files for summation, follow the steps outlined below: